 It was renovated during the Ayutthaya period, and King Narai added a Prayer hall and some more chedis around.
 At some places, you can still see the stuccos restored and intact on the chedis.
 But it was mostly ruined.
 With further periods there were additions and demolition to this temple.
 It does very much remind you of the Temples of Ayutthaya and Sukhothai as it influences both styles.

 Wat Nakhon Kosa

-This is also close to the railway station and on first sight you might think not to visit.
-Because just a prayer hall and almost collapsing chedi are the only remains.
+This is also close to the railway station, and at first sight, you might think not to visit.
+This is because just a prayer hall and almost collapsing Chedi are the only remains.
 This was a Hindu temple, a place of worship for the Khmer kings.
-Later it was converted into Buddhist temple.
-Excavation from this temple can be found as exhibits in the Phra Narai museum.
+Later it was converted into a Buddhist temple.
+Excavations from this temple can be found as exhibits in the Phra Narai museum.

 San Phra Karn

 Lord Ram, who is the avatar of Lord Vishnu, gives this city to Lord Hanuman and all the monkeys.
 So it is a Vishnu temple.

 But during the Ayutthaya period, the head has been replaced with that of a Buddha.
 So it is a body of Vishnu with four arms and leaders of that of Buddha.
 There is a statue of Garuda in the front.

 But it is now a Buddhist temple, and it is prayed so also in Buddhist style.
 A lintel with Vishnu’s image taken from here can be found at the Phra Narai museum.
 An inscription dating from the Pallava period can be found here.